Skip to Content

 family friendly trips to italy

-- Playing on the beach near Portoferraio, Italy
+- two kids playing on the beach near Portoferraio, Italy.

 Our original plan for our week in Elba with kids was to rent bikes with child seats and use them to explore the entire island during our week.
 We hadn’t counted on Isla d’Elba being so hilly!
 We still got around with rental bikes from Portoferraio, but our range wasn’t as far as we’d hoped.